MaskingTechnology/jitar/examples/concepts/load-balancing/README.md

 This example demonstrates how to load balance application segments by running them on multiple nodes.

 The application contains simple calculator tasks that are placed in a single segment.
+Each of its functions can be used independently.

 ## Project setup